-Since then, Michael Cusack’s Men’s Football teams have been triumphant in all NSW competitions and players from all over Ireland (as well as some foreign imports!) have played a big part in their success.
+Since then, Michael Cusack’s Men’s Football teams have been triumphant in all NSW GAA competitions and players from all over Ireland (as well as some foreign imports!) have played a big part in their success.

 A new era – Michael Cusack’s Ladies Football

 Various attempts had been made in the past to get a competition up and running for girls in NSW but nothing much ever seemed to come of it.
-However, this time interest was running high and 3 Ladies teams entered the 1991 NSWGAA Championship – Michael Cusack’s, Central Coast and Young Irelands.
+However, this time interest was running high and three teams entered the 1991 NSWGAA Championship – Michael Cusack’s, Central Coast and Young Irelands.

 Cusack’s and Young Irelands reached the inaugural final with the Cusack’s girls winning the match 4-8 to 4-3.
 This was the first officially organised “Ladies Football Championship” in Australia and it was a great feat for the Cusack’s girls to be crowned the first winners.

 Credit must be given to Henry Phelan, Aidan McDermott and Eddie McGrath Maloney for their hard work in getting the team off the ground, and to Therese McHugh (Galway) and Liz Quaid (Limerick) who were instrumental in setting up the ladies team.